Festival Academy Budapest 2017, Day 2

 Artists & Performance

-The singer in these pieces was the same that we already heard on the previous day, the mezzo-soprano Ildikó Komlósi (*1959).
+The singer in these pieces was the same that we already heard on the previous day in Budapest, the mezzo-soprano Ildikó Komlósi (*1959).
 Needless to say that her vibrato was the same as in the opening concert.
 However, this now was Hungarian music, and this singer’s voice & timbre actually fit this music / repertoire.
 Very likely, Kodály was thinking of this type of voice when he wrote the cycle.
 I would characterize the voice as very expressive, expansive, vivid, often dramatic.
 She has excellent volume and good projection.
 In trying to describe how it sounded to me: it reminded me of recitals of Russian songs, except that the sound color (vowels) of the Hungarian language sounded brighter.

 Overall, I could certainly picture performances with a more modest voice with less vibrato, but I felt that (as far as I could judge) Ildikó Komlósi captured the nature of these songs very well.
-Compared to a typical German “Kunstlied” (art song), these pieces are far less philosophically involved, less complex, mostly expressing day-to-day situations and emotions, as in a typical folk song.
+Compared to a typical German “Kunstlied” (art song), these pieces are far less philosophical, less complex, mostly expressing day-to-day situations and emotions, as in a typical folk song.
 The selection of songs allowed the singer to present a wide range of expressions & emotions, from happiness to excitement to sadness, with a conciliatory ending in the last song.
 As already in the previous concert, the accompaniment was excellent, very competent.
 This time, the Hungarian pianist József Balog (*1979) played the piano part.

 I didn’t have the background to really compare this performance with others.
 However, I feel that I received a good insight into Hungarian folk songs with this.
-The rhythmic applause gave an indication of the popularity of this music among the audience.
+The rhythmic applause gave an indication of the popularity of this music among the Budapest audience.

 Maurice Ravel: “Ma mère l’Oye“ for Four Hands